Search engine optimization (SEO) is a broad discipline where it can be easy to get stuck or caught up in details.

 It’s a given that we have to be mobile-friendly.
-However, just because you built your site in a mobile framework like responsive design, make sure that it actually validates.
+However, even if you built your site in a mobile framework like responsive design, it’s important to make sure that it actually validates.

 Don’t forget to create a custom 404 page and put helpful information on it.
 You don’t want to lose a visitor to your site by having a default browser error come up.

 You should create a 404 page that includes helpful links, navigation, site search functionality, and contact options.

 Much like mobile-friendly and site speed needs, having a secure site is important.

 If your website isn’t under an SSL, you may lose users before they even get to your site when they see a security warning in Chrome or other browsers.